kubermatic/docs/content/kubermatic/main/tutorials-howtos/networking/expose-strategies/_index.en.md

   featureGates:
     TunnelingExposeStrategy: true
 ```

-The current limitations of this strategy are:

-* Not supported yet in set-ups where the worker nodes should pass from a
-  corporate proxy (HTTPS proxy) to reach the control plane.
-* An agent is deployed on each worker node to provide access to control plane
-  components.
-It binds to the IP advertised by the Kubernetes API Server, which
-  is currently hardcoded to `192.168.30.10`.

 ## Migrating the Expose Strategy for Existing Clusters
 The expose strategy of a user cluster normally cannot be changed after the cluster creation.